vertica/kafka-scheduler-chart/README.md

    kubectl apply -f kafka-cluster.yaml
    ```

 2. Deploy the VerticaDB operator and custom resource.
-The [vdb-op-cr.yaml](#sample-manifests) manifest deploys version 12.0.3:
+The [vdb-op-cr.yaml](#sample-manifests) manifest deploys version 12.0.3.
+Before you apply the manifest, edit `spec.communal.path` to provide a path to an existing S3 bucket:
    ```shell
    kubectl apply -f vdb-op-cr.yaml
    ```